 Most of my clients don’t have a plan for building their college list.
 Each school on their preliminary list is there because the client “likes it” for some intangible reason.
-Many choose colleges because of family pressure, community perception or “prestige”.
-Although there are many great colleges to choose from, how do you create a list that is right for you?
+Many choose colleges because of family pressure, community perception, or “prestige.”
+Although there are many excellent colleges to choose from, how do you create the correct list for you?

 Start by asking yourself these questions.

 - What physical environment best suits me?
-Am I most comfortable in an urban, suburban or rural environment?
+Am I most comfortable in an urban, suburban, or rural setting?

-- Am I exciting about living in another area of the country far from home or do I prefer to stay within driving distance or a short plane ride from home?
+- Am I excited about living in another area of the country far from home, or prefer to stay within driving distance or a short plane ride from home?

 - How do I learn best?
 Do I thrive in a classroom with fewer than 20 students where active participation with the teacher is the norm?
-Or can I learn in larger groups setting with 40+ students with teacher-directed instruction rather than discussion oriented instruction?
+Or can I learn in a larger group setting with 40+ students with teacher-directed instruction rather than discussion-oriented instruction?
 What size school offers me the learning environment I prefer?

-- Do I want to attend a college with active sports teams or is this not an important component of my college experience?
+- Do I want to attend a college with active sports teams, or is this not an essential component of my college experience?

 - How much does the college cost?
 Are scholarships and other forms of financial aid readily available?
 How much can my family afford to contribute?

 Be honest with yourself when answering these questions.
 Your answers will form the basis for which colleges to put on your tentative list.
-A school should only be on the list if you can honestly see yourself attending and being happy there.
+A school should only be on the list if you can honestly see yourself attending and being happy.
 If not, do not consider the school.

-You begin by building on your foundation (much like a house) and choosing 5-6 colleges that are good foundation schools, schools that are well within your reach academically.
-Look for colleges where your GPA and ACT/SAT scores are at or above the higher end of the published scores for matriculating students and also have a good reputation in your major field of study.
-Next, you choose 5-6 schools that are good match schools, schools that are more competitive but still within your reach.
-Finally choose 3-4 reach schools, schools that are a stretch academically but ones you hope to possibly attend including your dream school if you have one.
+You begin by building on your foundation (much like a house) and choosing five or six good foundation schools, schools that are well within your reach academically.
+Look for colleges where your GPA and ACT/SAT scores are at or above the higher end of the published scores for enrolling students and have a good reputation in your major field of study.
+Next, choose five or six good match schools, schools that are more competitive but still within your reach.
+Finally, choose three or four reach schools, schools that are a stretch academically but ones you hope to attend, including your dream school if you have one.

-Your list should be built by using several of the foundation (safety) and match (target) schools where the likelihood of admission is a strong possibility, along with a few reach schools.
+Build your list by using several of the foundation (safety) and match (target) schools where the likelihood of admission is a strong possibility, along with a few reach schools.
 The initial list will ideally have 18-20 schools.
-Prior to beginning the application process, narrow your list down to 10-12 colleges to which you will actually apply.
-Include 2-3 foundation (safety) schools, 5-6 target schools and 2-3 reach schools.
+Before beginning the application process, narrow your list down to 10-12 colleges to which you will apply.
+Include two to three foundation (safety) schools, five to six target schools, and two to three reach schools.

-By building a list with solid foundation and target schools and a few reach schools you will achieve your goal of multiple acceptances and college choices.
+Building a list with a solid foundation will achieve your goal of multiple acceptances and college choices.

 Andrea K. Frimmer, M. Ed.